informationcake/AENEAS/README.md

 # AENEAS
-This repo contains my scripts being developed for the ANEAS project
+This repo contains my scripts being developed for the AENEAS project

 The AENEAS project is a H2020 project that runs from 1 January 2017 for three years.